This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Mark as done

-The Check icon or "Mark as done" button's purpose is solely organizational.
-Once you click on it, a special "Done" tag will be added to your query.
+The purpose of the Check icon or "Mark as done" button is solely organizational.
+Once you click on it, you will see a green check mark on the main dashboard with your Audits.

 Mobile crawler

-SERPs and domains themselves may be slightly different depending if you are searching for a word on your computer or on your mobile device.
+SERPs and domains may differ slightly depending on whether you are searching for a word on your computer or mobile device.

-Mobile crawler is our bot that is looking at the top pages from the SERP for mobile devices and crawling the mobile version of those sites.
+Mobile crawler is our bot that looks at the top pages from the SERP for mobile devices and crawls the mobile versions of those sites.

 N